pj1911/my-wiki/docs/linearRegression.md

 \mathbf{w}^*=(\mathbf{A}^\top\mathbf{A})^{-1}\mathbf{A}^\top\mathbf{y}.
 $$

-Each coefficient now means: \emph{change in \(y\) for a one-unit change in that feature, holding the other included features fixed.}
+Each coefficient now means: change in \(y\) for a one-unit change in that feature, holding the other included features fixed.

 ## Linear basis function regression (same idea with richer inputs)